18F/18f.gsa.gov/_press/18F-accomplishments.md

 ![A screenshot of standards.usa.gov]({{site.baseurl}}/assets/images/projects/draft-us-web-design-standards.png)

-[A collection of design patterns and user interface toolkits](https://standards.usa.gov) to help agencies focus on building their website or application without reinventing trustable, accessible solutions to common government problems.
-The draft web standards includes typography and color recommendations that are compliant with [Section 508 of the Rehabilitation Act (the federal standard for accessibility)](http://www.section508.gov/), flexible, and designed for readability and impact as well as a collection of foundational interface elements for government sites and the code that powers them.
+In collaboration with the U.S. Digital Service, we created [a collection of design patterns and user interface toolkits](https://standards.usa.gov) to help agencies focus on building their website or application without reinventing trustable, accessible solutions to common government problems.
+The draft web standards includes typography and color recommendations that are compliant with [Section 508 of the Rehabilitation Act (the federal standard for accessibility)](http://www.section508.gov/), as well as a collection of foundational interface elements for government sites and the code that powers them.
 We have blogged about [our work on these standards several times](https://18f.gsa.gov/tags/web-design-standards/).

 ### Analytics.usa.gov